A Guide to Understanding Asocial Introverts

 Introverts Come in All Shapes and Forms

 They are politicians, doctors, janitors, scientists, speechwriters, and comedians.
 Introversion is just a way of life, but it's also flexible.
 Given the right scenario, I'd be willing to jump out of a plane, or travel to italy, or go shopping in a mall, or attend a dance, or go to a party.
 There are very few things that are absolutely entirely on my "will never do" list, because I know that being fulfilled in life isn't just about getting along with myself, it's about finding a few other brave soldiers to assist you in your endeavors, and perhaps one who you may want to spend the rest of your life with.
-Sure, I'm an idealist.

 Helpful tip: Don't keep an introvert in a loud nightclub all night, bad things will happen.
 And conversely, don't keep an extravert in solitary for too long.
 While I thrive on silence, most do not.

 And remember, both introverts and extraverts have enormous amounts of overlap when it comes to daily activities.
 It's not night and day different.
-I'm saying this because you may have a coworker or even a friend who may be an introvert and you may not even realize it because he/she is so acclimated to his/her limits in social contexts that they may produce results in situations that are on-par with even the best of extraverts.
+I'm saying this because you may have a coworker or even a friend who may be an introvert and you may not even realize it because they are so acclimated to their limits in social contexts that they may produce results in situations that are on-par with even the best of extraverts.
 Now, if you see this friend always ducking out early from parties, you've got your answer ;) They've had their fill, and now they're going back to their bat-lair for some peace and tranquility.

 If you've learned anything from this, it's that stigmas are created by idiots with too many words on their lips, and that the truth is most often obscured.
 Do try to find it.